Beware The Self-Centered

 Depression

-I am the one who haunts your fears
+I am the one who haunts your dreams

 I am the ache behind the mask—